Vincent Buckley: Later life

+Recognition

 In 1992, the University of Melbourne established The Vincent Buckley Poetry Prize.
 Each year, it allows an Irish poet to visit Australia and an Australian poet to visit Ireland.

+Oral history

+Buckley was interviewed multiple times throughout his life.
+He was first interviewed in 1969 about his life and career, and also reads a few of his poems.
+In 1974, he was recorded reading his poems.
+He was then interviewed a final time in 1979 by Jim Davidson.
+These recordings can be found at the National Library of Australia.

 Themes and subject matter

 Buckley's subject matter ranged from the personal to the political, with a particular interest in Irish politics, culture and history.
 Buckley was also heavily involved in Catholic intellectual debate during the period of the Cold War and the emergence in Australia of the Democratic Labour Party.

 Buckley's critical writing includes volumes on poetry, the novelist Henry Handel Richardson, and Leonard French's Campion paintings.